prassaschr/samba4HPS/README.md

-# Samba4HPS - Samba 4 for Hellenic Public Sector... cause a secure File Server is a must for medium and big public services
+# Samba4HPS - Samba 4 for Hellenic Public Sector
+... cause a secure File Server is a must for medium and big public services...

 A custom Debian Linux ISO, preconfigured, to help administrators install and run a Samba 4 server in Hellenic Public Sector

 The installation is semi automated.
 During installation you will need to choose only the root password and the partition/s where the system will be installed.